SpecialSpicy/Project-D/README.md

 ### !
 NOTE

 ### Right now the Nav Bar is not working.
-I will fix this in a minute!
+I will fix this in the future!

 ### This is a Website that lets you configure your prices, ids and names.
 With an easy method to overwrite any directory or etc. for your images or your prices in the Javascript file.
 I will be updating this Repository furthermore with a Start Page and more features including a commented version of the Javascript file to make it easier to understand!